stuartlynn/data-and-lab/_posts/2017-07-18-KingCounty HouseSales2015.md

 |squft\_\_ng15|average size of closest 15 houses, in square feet|
 |sqft\_lot15|average size of the closest 15 houses' lots, in square feet|

 Prepared by the [Center for Spatial Data Science](http://spatial.uchicago.edu/).
-Updated July 10, 2017.
+August 14, 2020.
 Data provided "as is," no warranties.